-(v) Idiosyncratic Risk Weights $(\eta_i)$ :
+(v) Idiosyncratic Risk Weights (η_i) :

-The weight which drives the value of latent variable $A_i$ for an idiosyncratic shock is assumed to be zero as the idiosyncratic factors are included in the correlation matrix calculated for this study.
+This factor denotes the weight which drives the value of latent variable A_i for an idiosyncratic shock.
+For SO η_i is assumed to be zero as the idiosyncratic factors are included in the correlation matrix calculated for this study, and for NSO η_i is assumed to be 40%.